qwaneu/qwaneu.github.io/_drafts/front-end-hexagons.md

 ### Secondary adapters

-Secondary adapters are the code that encapsulate the API calls and translate these to our domain.
+Secondary adapters contain the code that encapsulates API calls and translates the data to our domain.
-The state objects are part of our view domain; they reside on the edge of our view domain and offer an interface to the UI components (they act as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern)).

 We created adapters for the interaction with backend APIs.
 They act as [Repositories](https://www.martinfowler.com/eaaCatalog/repository.html) in our domain, like a `ProductRepository` that offers an `allAvailable()` function to get all available products.
 We create these adapters independently using test driven development.